Aphrontos/Euclidean-Orchard/README.md

 # Coprimes

 ## Description
-Euclid's orchard is an infinite 2D structure.
+Euclid's orchard is an infinite 2D structure, where the 'trees' are on lattice points whose coordinates are coprime.

 ## Motivation
 I just felt curious what will happen and how it would look like.